-TTAP provides hands-on, historic preservation trade skills training during an intensive six-month learning-while-working experience.
+TTAP provides hands-on, historic preservation trade skills training during an intensive five-month learning-while-working experience.
 TTAP allows the important work of preserving the cultural resources and crucial infrastructure of national park sites to be passed onto the next generation in a time when many employment fields are becoming obsolete through mechanization.
 Traditional trades in their modern form require much of the same materials, tools, ingenuity, skills, and hard work that have been required for generations and can never be replaced.

 - 1 minute, 31 seconds